adolgert/CompetingClocks.jl/docs/src/objects.md

-# Objects in Fleck
+# Objects in CompetingClocks

-This describes the kinds of objects in Fleck in order to explain how they work together.
+This describes the kinds of objects in CompetingClocks in order to explain how they work together.

 ## Distribution